 By Santanu S. Dey and R. Gary Parker

-The academic concentrations supported by the H. Milton Stewart School of Industrial & Systems Engineering are myriad.
+The academic concentrations supported by the H. Milton Stewart School of Industrial and Systems Engineering are myriad.
 Its graduates at all levels reflect this variety by making substantive contributions in a broad span of important practical settings, such as supply chain logistics, manufacturing, health care, finance, natural systems, energy, and others.

 It is also the case that ISyE places great value in maintaining a strong theoretical research presence in our fields, and, in parallel, strives to educate the next generation of scholars so that they are well-positioned to thrive as contributors to that effort.
 The concrete value of our emphasis on theoretical work and, by extension, the profession we serve, deserves a closer look.